greenarmor/cli-boilerplate/README.md

 ## Quick Start

-To create a new CLI based on this boilerplate:
+To use/create a new CLI based on this boilerplate:

 ```bash
 npm install -g @greenarmor/cli-boilerplate